-(2) Except where paragraph (4) applies, a default judgment on a claim for a specified amount of money obtained on the filing of a request, will be judgment for the amount of the claim (less any payments made) and costs –
+(2) Except where paragraph (4) applies, a default judgment on a claim for a specified amount of money obtained on filing a request, will be judgment for the amount of the claim (less any payments made) and costs, to be paid—

-(a) to be paid by the date or at the rate specified in the request for judgment; or
+(a) by the date or at the rate specified in the request for judgment; or

 (b) if none is specified, immediately.

-(Interest may be included in a default judgment obtained by filing a request if the conditions set out in Rule 12.6 are satisfied)
+(Interest may be included in a default judgment obtained by filing a request if the conditions set out in rule 12.7 are satisfied.)

-(3) Where the claim is for an unspecified amount of money a default judgment obtained on the filing of a request will be for an amount to be decided by the court and costs.
+(3) Where the claim is for an unspecified amount of money a default judgment obtained on the filing of a request will be for an amount to be decided by the court together with costs.

-(a) deliver the goods or (if he does not do so) pay the value of the goods as decided by the court (less any payments made); and
+(a) deliver the goods or (if they do not do so) pay the value of the goods as decided by the court (less any payments made); and

 (b) pay costs.

-(Rule 12.7 sets out the procedure for deciding the amount of a judgment or the value of the goods)
+(Rule 12.8 sets out the procedure for deciding the amount of a judgment or the value of the goods.)